 - Nourishment: food is the heart and soul of our lives.
-Access to fresh, nutritious food is a foundation for health and human dignity. - Sustainability: our Markets and operations model social, ecological and economic sustainability. - Relationships: positive personal connections and cooperation underlie our contributions to the community. - Excellence: by combining innovation and industriousness we can achieve our best while making Farmers Markets fun, functional and beautiful. - Organizational Strength: maintaining financial strength and the integrity of our organization's practices allows us to offer personal and professional fulfillment to our employees and valuable support to our Vendors.
+Access to fresh, nutritious food is a foundation for health and human dignity. - Sustainability: our market and operation model social, ecological and economic sustainability. - Relationships: positive, personal connections and cooperation underlie our contributions to the community. - Excellence: by combining innovation and industriousness, we can achieve our best while making farmers markets fun, functional and beautiful. - Organizational Strength: maintaining financial strength and the integrity of our organization's practices allows us to offer personal and professional fulfillment to our employees and valuable support to our vendors.